dyoung522/arktools/README.md

 `arktool help` should get you started.
 Subcommands also have their own help, so `arktool mods help` will give you information about the `mods` subcommand.

+### Global Options
+    --verbose : displays information to the screen --gamedir : When provided, we'll read any Game.ini and GameUserSettings.ini files in this directory.
+    --write   : Write output to Game.ini and/or GameUserSettings.ini file
+                Uses `gamedir` if provided, otherwise the current directory.

 ## Commands

 ### Mods